Social

 MIRAIT ONE Partners

 In July 2022, the MIRAIT ONE Group launched MIRAIT ONE Partners with core partners.
 Since then, the MIRAIT ONE Group has been striving to expand its organization while enhancing co-creation with partners.
-In addition to tackling the challenges of “Mirai Domain” business in growth areas with our partners, we support their growth and transformation by providing strategic learning opportunities at the human resources development institution, “Mirai College.”
+In addition to tackling the challenges of “MIRAI (future) domains” business in growth areas with our partners, we support their growth and transformation by providing strategic learning opportunities at the human resources development institution, “Mirai College.”
 Also, we will work with our partners to promote safety management, health-oriented management, work style reform at work sites, and on-site value chain reform through DX for the co-creation of social value and enhancement of corporate value.

 image MIRAIT ONE Partners Portal Site